wenjietseng/wjt-website-archived/projects.md

                 </div>
             </td>
             <td width="850px" valigh="middle" >
-            Learning statistical concepts is sometimes difficult because people cannot link each component of the theory together.
-Shiny, a R package developed by RStudio, allows user to create interactive graphics with minimal effort.
-In this projects, we created examples to illustrate the ideas of common statistical concepts using interactive graphics.
+            Learning statistical concepts is sometimes frustrated because it's hard for people to link each component of the theory together.
+The interactive graphic has good property of showing concepts simutaneously.
+In this project, we implement examples to illustrate the ideas of common statistical concepts using interactive graphics created by Shiny.
             </td>
         <tr>
         </tr>